federicobobbio/federicobobbio.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I am a Postdoctoral researcher at [CERC DS4DM](https://cerc-datascience.polymtl.ca/).

-I am a Ph.D.
-Candidate in Computer Science and Operations Research at Université de Montréal, where I work with [Margarida Carvalho](http://margaridacarvalho.org).
+I completed my Ph.D. in Computer Science and Operations Research at Université de Montréal (excellence mention), having had the tremendous fortune of receiving guidance from [Margarida Carvalho](http://margaridacarvalho.org).

-Before starting my Ph.D., I worked as a research assistant on the project "Reasoning About Strategic Interaction and Emotions" led by [Pierpaolo Battigalli](https://dec.unibocconi.eu/people/pierpaolo-battigalli).
+Before my Ph.D., I worked as a research assistant on the project "Reasoning About Strategic Interaction and Emotions" led by [Pierpaolo Battigalli](https://dec.unibocconi.eu/people/pierpaolo-battigalli).
-I completed my Master in Theoretical Mathematics graduating with summa cum laude.
+I completed my Master in Theoretical Mathematics (summa cum laude) at the University of Pisa.
 In my Thesis, written under the supervision of [Alessandro Berarducci](https://people.dm.unipi.it/berardu/), I explored the connection between Logic and Strategic Reasoning.

 I have been co-organizing the [Decision Science for Decision Making coffee talks](https://cerc-datascience.polymtl.ca/coffee/), focusing on works at the intersection of game theory, mathematical optimization, and machine learning.
-This year I am also honoured to serve as the treasurer of [EAAMO 2023](https://eaamo.org/) conference, which aims to highlight works in algorithmic, optimization, and mechanism design that help improve equity and access.

 ## **Research interests**:
 Matching theory, mathematical optimization, game theory and computational complexity.